yifeiiwang/yifeiiwang.github.io/_pages/publications.md

 title: "Research"
 nav: true
 ---
-As a postdoc at [Complexity Science Hub](https://csh.ac.at/), I am part of the [Transforming Economies Group] (https://csh.ac.at/research/research-topic/transforming-economies/).
+As a postdoc at [Complexity Science Hub](https://csh.ac.at/), I am part of the [Transforming Economies Group](https://csh.ac.at/research/research-topic/transforming-economies/).
 Under the supervision of Prof. [Frank Neffke](https://www.frankneffke.com/), I explore firm adaption in the age of AI.

 ### Publications